AI Rank Tracking Myths: What critics get wrong about measuring visibility in LLMs

 Nobody serious claims that position in an LLM response is identical to position on a Google SERP.
 But mention order, prominence (whether you’re in the first paragraph or the last), and whether you’re recommended vs. merely listed all carry signal about how the model weights your brand for that topic.

-We actually started working on this metric called position distribution and results are pretty interesting: great brands leader get recommended in first position a lot more than those that are not.
+We actually started working on this metric called position distribution and results are pretty interesting: category leaders get recommended in first position a lot more often than brands that are not.

 Is it noisier than traditional rank tracking?
 Absolutely.
 Is it directional?
 Also yes.